informalsystems/quint/doc/adr004-effect-system.md

 E & Pure ≡ E
 E1 & E2 ≡ E2 & E1
 E1 & (E2 & E3) ≡ (E1 & E2) & E3

+One might be inclined to treat `Read[vars] & Update[vars]` and `Update[vars]` as equivalent, reasoning that one must be able to read a variable in order to update it.
+However, in TLA we can update a variable without reading it's current value: `x <- x + 1` is different from `x <- 2`.
+We anticipate there may be utility in differentiating these cases, such as being able to partition transitions that only read a variable on the current state from transitions that only update a variable (that is, its value on the next state).
 ```

 ### Unification